ScooloV/bbpedia/docs/dungeon_bowl/the_rules_of_dungeon_bowl.md

-within the opposition team's End Zone without Falling Over or being Knocked Down.A Standing player picks up or catches the ball whilst occupying a square within the opposition team s End Zone.For example, a player that occupies a square wi m the opposition team\'s End Zone who catches the ba \"Mediately score a touchdown.
+within the opposition team's End Zone without Falling Over or being Knocked Down.A Standing player picks up or catches the ball whilst occupying a square within the opposition team s End Zone.For example, a player that occupies a square wi m the opposition team's End Zone who catches the ba \"Mediately score a touchdown.
 Alternatively, a play ^n^ possession of the ball may be chain-pushed into °PPosition team's End Zone.

 Note, however, that if a player is Placed ^rone^'\
-\'SOver or is Knocked Down whilst moving in o\
+'SOver or is Knocked Down whilst moving in o\
-opposition\'s End Zone, no touchdown is scored.
+opposition's End Zone, no touchdown is scored.
 P\
 be Standing for a touchdown to be score

 As s